-We are slaves to light
+Photographers are slaves to light

 Does this mean that we always need to have lots of light?
 Or are there opportunities to create strong and interesting work in low light situations?
 The answer is a resounding yes.
 And today I’m going to help you navigate the sometimes murky waters of low light photography.

-One of our primary concerns when we are making photographs is our shutter speed.
+One of our primary concerns when we are shooting photographs is our shutter speed.
 We need to keep it above a certain threshold in order to get sharp images, but we also need to keep it below a certain threshold lest our images be under exposed.
 If our shutter speed drops below that lower threshold we might end up with camera blur as a result of the movement of our hands.
 One of the ways that we can overcome this problem is by using a tripod.
 The tripod is a really useful piece of kit and definitely one of the first items I would recommend any photographer to buy.
-In fact I wrote a whole article recently about how tripods can help you take better photographs, and it’s well worth a read if you want to learn more about our three legged friends.
+In fact I’ve written a whole article about how tripods can help you take better photographs, and it’s well worth a read if you want to learn more about our three legged friends.

 There is another clever solution to the problem of camera shake and that is image stabilization.
-There are actually two kinds of image stabilization: lens stabilization and camera-based stabilization.
+There are actually two kinds of image stabilization: lens stabilization and in-body stabilization.
 Lens stabilization has been around for quite a while now and is the de facto standard for stabilization in DSLR’s.
 But nowadays we are starting to see more in-body stabilization with the rise of the mirrorless camera.

 Shoot to the left